top of page

 Around the end of the first week, I noticed I was reading—actual reading, not just scanning headlines or scrolling Twitter.
 I finished a chapter of a book without once checking my phone.
 I sat through an entire meal without looking at a screen, and it was, I have to admit, both boring and oddly peaceful.

 I discovered that conversations with friends were richer when I wasn’t half-listening while simultaneously composing a tweet in my head.
 I noticed details—the way light fell across the table, the quiet rhythm of breathing during meditation.
-I even started writing by hand, which felt both quaint and revolutionary, like I’d been transported to the 1800s and was about to draft a letter to a faraway friend.
+I even started to write by hand, which helped me develop focus and felt both quaint and revolutionary, like I’d been transported to the 1800s and was about to draft a letter to a faraway friend.

 I called this my “focus gym.”
 It wasn’t fancy.
 It involved setting a timer for 30 minutes and doing one thing—just one.
 No checking email.
 No hopping between tabs.
 No digital breadcrumbs leading me down rabbit holes.
+I made sure to schedule these sessions during my peak focus times.
 At first, my brain protested, like a spoiled child denied a cookie.
 But after a few days, it began to settle.
+These exercises noticeably improved my attentional capacity and led to attentional improvements, making a real difference in improving attention.

 Of course, it wasn’t all enlightenment and deep focus.
-There were moments when I felt too aware—of how often I’d used my phone to avoid uncomfortable feelings, of how much I relied on screens to fill silences.
+There were moments when I felt too aware—of how often I’d used my phone to avoid uncomfortable feelings, of how much I relied on screens to fill silences or to engage in rote activity just to pass the time.

 I also discovered that boredom is a skill I’d completely lost.
 I’d forgotten how to just be—to sit with a thought, to let my mind wander without external stimulation.
-For a while, this was deeply uncomfortable.
+For a while, this was deeply uncomfortable, and I became more aware of the persistent feelings that would surface in those quiet moments.
 But then, like a muscle stretching after years of disuse, my capacity for boredom expanded.
 I stopped fearing it.
+Simple actions like drinking water or chewing gum helped me manage moments of restlessness and keep my focus.

 Let me be clear: I didn’t emerge from this detox a Zen master with an attention span of steel.
 I didn’t throw my phone into the ocean or start living off the grid.
 The truth is, after 30 days, I reinstalled a few apps.
 I checked social media again.
 But here’s the difference: I noticed what it did to my brain.